Project SeaCURE: A New Frontier in Ocean-Based Carbon Capture

 What is Project SeaCURE?

-1. Location: Based in Weymouth, England.
+Location: The project is based in Weymouth, England.

 How the Technology Works